kannikakabilar/Kannika-Notas/JavaScript/README.md

 objectName.property      // person.age
 objectName["property"]   // person["age"]
 objectName[expression]   // x = "age"; person[x]

+// Deleting a property
+delete obj.key;
+delete obj['key'];

+// Check if Object has a particular property obj.hasOwnProperty('key');    // returns true if the object has the mentioned property

+// Looping through properties of an object for(let k in obj){
+	console.log(k, obj[k]);
+}

 // Methods of an object
 name = person.fullName();